Football Coaching Staff

 Gunningsmith begins his second year on the sidelines for the Pride and will coach the halfbacks.
 A 2010 graduate of Springfield College with a degree in criminal justice, Gunningsmith spent five years in the football program, including two years starting at linebacker.
 Originally from Trumansburg, N.Y., Gunningsmith will spend his time recruiting in New Jersey while working on a Master's in Athletic Administration.

-Wide Receivers Coach James Kikel
+Quarterbacks Coach James Kikel

 Defensive Ends Coach Cody Flanigan